metacpan/metacpan-cpan-extracted/distros/T/Test2-Tools-DOM/README.md

 When called without a name, all attributes are fetched and passed to the check as a hashref (by calling
-[attr on the Mojo::DOM58 object](https://metacpan.org/pod/Mojo%3A%3ADOM58#attr)), and this is passed to the provided check.
+['attr' on the Mojo::DOM58 object](https://metacpan.org/pod/Mojo%3A%3ADOM58#attr)), and this is passed to the provided check.

 When called with a name, only the attribute with that name will be read